More than $20 million awarded to help victims of crimes in Kansas

 TOPEKA, Kan.
-(KSNT) – Governor Kelly announced Tuesday more than 20 million dollars are being dispersed to 65 Kansas organizations to help victims of crime.
+(KSNT) – Governor Kelly announced Tuesday more than $20 million are being dispersed to 65 Kansas organizations to help victims of crime.

 The Victims of Crimes Act (VOCA) grant money goes toward services like crisis intervention, legal support, safety planning, counseling, transitional housing and other services.
 For many organizations, especially those in rural areas, this money keeps the doors open.